adoptium/api.adoptium.net/docs/api-planning.md

 # Decisions
 ## Should we offer bulk data dumps that can be downloaded and sifted through locally
 ## Should GraphQl be a first class citizen?

+At present, no.

+The additional complexity of supporting & maintaining a GraphQL API doesn't appear to provide many benefits.
+The Adoptium API implements by a set of RESTful endpoints provided by a single web service and database.

+If and when the Adoptium API evolves to become more complex, with data served from multiple downstream services, then we may benefit from a layer of abstraction such as that provided by a GraphQL API but even then, an API gateway / proxy may be sufficient for our needs.

 ## Where should the API be hosted
 ## What will be our update cycle model
 - Consider an event based update model

+## Telemetry ( i.e. Metrics / Traces  / Logs)

+We should ensure that we are collecting and storing useful telemetry for the deployment of the API.

+Assuming the API will still be fronted by Cloudflare, we should ensure that the Cloudflare RayID is forwarded with all requests and logs are annotated with the ID to ease debugging and correlation when issues occur.

+We should ensure that access to the monitoring services is provided to key contributors to ensure they are able to effectively assist with debugging and analysis of issues.

 # Terms
 - Asset: An archive/binary